 Insulation should be increased in a variety of places, such as:

 Regardless of the location in your home, insulation should always be installed to be continuous and to the proper thickness (and ALWAYS after air sealing first).
-INSULATE WHERE NEEDED!
+It is important to insulate the correct locations in your house.

 Crawl Space Insulation

 Builders often forgo crawl space insulation or install the incorrect type.
 This can cause a home to become uncomfortable, mold growth from a damp crawl space, or wood rot.
-Fortunately SolvIt installs rigid foam insulation which is specially made for crawl spaces to prevent the absorption of moisture or mold growth.
+Fortunately, a licensed HVAC technician can install rigid foam insulation which is specially made for crawl spaces to prevent the absorption of moisture or mold growth.

 With energy costs on the rise and extreme weather a norm in Connecticut, it is important to make sure your entire home is properly insulated.
-Ceiling insulation is an important part of a home’s weatherization plan.
-We specialize in basement ceiling insulation, insulation about the living room and more.
+If you are wondering how ceiling insulation works, it is used by contractors to make your house more resistant to the warm weather throughout the summer months.
+Ceiling insulation can be installed in basements, living rooms, bedrooms, kitchens, and other areas in your living space.

 In Connecticut, like in most climates, insulation is needed on all sides of the house: under your flooring, in basement walls, and at the ceiling or roof.
 Wall and floor insulation is an effective way to maintain comfortable temperatures throughout your home.
 Wall and floor insulation are often forgotten but is an important insulation to install in your home.

 Heat passes easily through a poorly insulated attic which can cause a drastic increase in your energy bills.
 Naturally, heated interior air rises, especially in chilly winter months, and is lost through numerous attic air leaks.
-To tackle these issues, SolvIt is the expert in the sealing of air leaks, followed by new or additional attic insulation.
+To tackle these issues, you may need to contact a professional to seal the air leaks in your attic, followed by new or additional attic insulation.
 Types of attic insulation we offer include: cellulose, fiberglass, mineral wool, spray foam, and rigid foam.

 In general, a well insulated home has a few main main benefits.